 Jana is an artist, and regularly exhibits her work.
 She currently serves the local arts community as a member of the Santa Barbara County Arts Commission.
 There are three generations of surfers and sailors in her family, all of them passionately committed to the coast.

-Jeff Duclos was elected to the Hermosa Beach City Council in November 2009.
-He was appointed Mayor in April, 2012.
 Born in Los Angeles and raised in San Diego, Jeff holds a Bachelor of Science degree from San Diego State University and a Master of Fine Arts degree from UCLA.
 He has worked in the field of public relations for nearly 30 years and established his current Hermosa Beach home-based consulting business in 1998.
-In addition to his business, Jeff teaches at California State University, Northridge and at UCLA as part of an Extension division certification program in public relations.
+In addition to his business, Jeff teaches journalism at California State University, Northridge and is part of the UCLA Extension division certification program in public relations and a member of UCLA Extension’s Business, Management, and Legal Programs Curriculum Advisory Committee.
+He has been actively engaged in volunteerism on behalf of coastal issue since the 1980s and is a former international Board of Directors member of the Surfrider Foundation.

 Ms. Faustinos’ environmental experience started with the Santa Monica Mountains Conservancy (SMMC) in 1985 as the Budget Officer for that agency.
 She was promoted to Deputy Director in December of 1991.
-Ms. Faustinos administered a budget of well over $200 million in capital outlay funds which were used for the acquisition and improvement of public parkland and educational interpretation programs.
 She also served as the Chief Deputy Executive Officer of the Mountains Recreation and Conservation Authority and the Wildlife Corridor Conservation Authority and worked on open space policy issues in the Whittier/Puente Hills Corridor.

 Steve Kram is co-founder of Content Partners, LLC.
 After graduating from law school in 1981, Mr. Kram served a clerkship with Justice Theodore R. Kupferman in the New York State Supreme Court - Appellate Division.
 In 1982, he joined the American Broadcasting Company as a Staff Attorney in New York.
 He was promoted in 1984 to Assistant General Attorney, and in 1986, to General Attorney.
 Mr. Kram is a member of the New York State Bar and is admitted to the Federal District Court for the State of New York.
 He is a member of the Academy of Television Arts and Sciences, and is on the Advisory Board of Directors of the International Television Academy.